UFC Fight Night: Holloway vs Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Sims throws significantly more leather — a 0.1 sig. strike per minute gap.
 Aubin-Mercier is far more active with takedowns, averaging 3.0 more per 15 minutes.
 Sims has tighter striking defense, making opponents miss more often.

 The Pick: Olivier Aubin-Mercier over Tony Sims.
-The model is firm on this one: Aubin-Mercier at 82%.
-Notably, the betting market has Aubin-Mercier at 67% implied while our model sees 82% — a 15-point disagreement that could signal value.
+We're leaning Aubin-Mercier here at 75%, a solid but not overwhelming edge.
+Notably, the betting market has Aubin-Mercier at 67% implied while our model sees 75% — a 8-point disagreement that could signal value.

 Valerie Letourneau vs Maryna Moroz